 Things to do

-April is quite a good time of year to try some sightseeing around Malta’s many outdoor gardens.
-The Barrakka Gardens at Battery Street, Valletta offer displays of flowers and some good views over the Grand Harbour, and there are numerous statues and monuments to take in.
-Another good landmark is the Blue Grotto at Coast Rd, Zurrieq has spectacular cliffs and an array of wildlife, and if seas are sufficiently calm, regular boat rides are offered between 9:00 and 16:00 (16:30 in the summer months).
+April is a great time of year to indulge in some sightseeing around Malta’s many outdoor gardens.
+The Barrakka Gardens at Battery Street, Valletta offer loads of displays of flowers and some fantastic views over the Grand Harbour.
+There are also numerous statues and monuments to admire, too.

-For those of an adventurous type, MC Adventure offer rock climbing, off-road biking, hiking and kayaking trips.
-Kayaking trips include visits to the island of Comino, which features various bridges and caves that the tours pass through, and trips to the St. Paul’s islands, which also involve going past some fish farms and Selmun Bay.
-Hiking and off-road biking trips are also offered, while the organisation’s primary focus is rock climbing.
+For those in search of adventure, the MC Adventure is a must-visit.
+Here you can try your hand at rock climbing, off-road biking, hiking and kayaking.
+The kayaking trips include visits to the island of Comino, which features various bridges and caves that the tours pass through.
+There are trips to the St. Paul’s islands, too, which involve going past some fish farms and Selmun Bay.
+Hiking and off-road biking trips are also offered, although the organisation’s primary focus is rock climbing.
 Rock climbing activities on offer involve sport and traditional climbing, sea level traversing, deep water soloing and bouldering.
 The rock climbs are varied and cater for novices as well as experienced rock climbers.

-Malta has a large number of excellent places to eat and drink.
-Piadina Caffe at Triq Santa Lucija, Valletta has a pleasant outdoor eating area, and is primarily an Italian restaurant, which sells a good range of snack foods in particular.
-For those after a more British type of experience, the Cafe Jubilee Valletta at 125 St Lucia Street, Valletta sells a range of restaurant and pub food, with British and international menu options.
+For those after a more British experience, the Cafe Jubilee Valletta at 125 St Lucia Street, Valletta is a top pick.
+Here you’ll find a range of restaurant and pub food, with British and international menu options.

 Hit the beach